A sustainable diet is one that is generally healthy and has a low impact on the environment and food supply.

-Local food diets focus on eating foods from the area in which a person lives.
+Local food diets focus on eating foods from the area where a person lives.

-Depending on where a person lives, however, these diets can take significant planning to implement.
-People in northern regions, where fewer fruits and vegetables grow, may need to take extra steps to ensure that they get enough nutrients.
+However, depending on where a person lives, these diets can take significant planning to implement.
+People in northern regions, where fewer fruits and vegetables grow, may need to take extra steps to ensure they get enough nutrients.

-The idea behind local food diets is that they reduce the “food miles” necessary for produce and other foods to reach supermarkets.
+The idea behind local food diets is to reduce the “food miles” necessary for produce and other foods to reach supermarkets.

 However, some possible benefits for the environment include: